-- ACT Extended Time National Testing for students who normally use up to 50 percent additional time and regular type or large type test booklets; or - ACT Special Testing for students who normally use more than 50 percent additional time, test over multiple days, or need alternate test formats (e.g., Braille, audiocassette, or a reader).
+- ACT Extended Time National Testing for students who normally use up to 50 percent additional time and regular type or large type test booklets; or - ACT Special Testing for students who normally use more than 50 percent additional time, test over multiple days, or need alternate test formats (e.g., Braille, audiocassette or audio DVD, or a reader).

-These students will need to submit the appropriate 2007-2008 ACT request form with only Side 1 completed, along with a copy of their authorized accommodations letter from the PSAE administration of the ACT.
+These students will need to submit the appropriate 2008-2009 ACT request form with only Side 1 completed, along with a copy of their authorized accommodations letter from the PSAE administration of the ACT.
 This process will eliminate the need for completing Side 2 of the form and will streamline review of the request in light of prior approval.
+Requests for additional or different accommodations require a new request form completed in full with documentation to support the new accommodations.

-April 2007 PSAE Day 1 Request For ACT-Approved Test Accommodations Receipt Deadline: February 1, 2007
+Request For ACT-Approved Test Accommodations Prairie State Achievement Examination (PSAE) - Spring 2008 Receipt Deadline: February 1, 2008

-This form is to be completed by a school official, such as counselor, special education teacher, or principal, following the instructions on page 2 of the folder entitled "Procedures for Requesting ACT Test Accommodations for Day 1 of the PSAE."
+This form is to be completed by a school official, such as counselor, special education teacher, or principal, following the instructions on page 2 of the Procedures for Requesting ACT Test Accommodations for Day 1 of the Prairie State Achievement Examination (PSAE).